kafkorama/kafkorama-fanout-1-million-clients-benchmark/README.md

 Such a hub of Streaming APIs would offer a *panorama* of the essential streams across all Kafka clusters in the organization (hence the name *Kafkorama*).

 Of course, an API hub is not a new concept — it already exists in traditional API Management for REST APIs.
-This naturally leads to the idea of a *streaming-based API management for Apache Kafka*.
+This naturally leads to the idea of *API Management for Apache Kafka*, dealing with publish/subscribe streaming APIs rather than request/response REST APIs.

 But just like in traditional API Management, a hub alone is not enough.
 To make APIs secure, manageable, and scalable, you also need a *Gateway* — in this case, a *streaming-based Gateway* to expose Kafka's real-time data to end-user apps.